Claudio Mamerto Cuenca: Battle of Caseros and legacy

 his friends had him exhumed and transferred his remains to the Recoleta Cemetery, in the vault of his sister Eulogia's family, the Mugicas.
-Once that act was completed, the pain of his family, that of his friends and that of María Atkins, his fiancée, remained floating.

-In 1861, the poet Heraclio C. Fajardo compiled and published his poetry in three volumes.
+In 1861, the poet Heraclio Fajardo compiled and published his poetry in three volumes.

 Among these stood out Visión, To Córdoba, El pampero, El corazón, To the oath of independence and ' 'Deliriums of the heart'.

-In 1889, the Garnier publishing house, from Paris (France), published his "Selected Poetic Works" in Spanish, with a biography written by Dr. Teodoro Álvarez.
+In 1889, the Garnier publishing house, from Paris, published his "Selected Poetic Works" in Spanish, with a biography written by Dr. Teodoro Álvarez.

 Tributes

 Several places in Argentina are named after him: